-Computer large-scale simulations based on density-functional theory and many -body perturbation theory have become an efficient tool for understanding and for designing new advanced high- performance functionalized nanomaterials.
-Hybrid approaches, coupling data-driven and physics-based models, can be of great interest in improving the predictive power of materials modelling.
+Simulations based on density-functional theory and many -body perturbation theory have become an efficient tool for understanding and for designing new advanced high- performance functionalized nanomaterials.
+Hybrid approaches, coupling data- driven and physics-based models, can be of great interest in improving the predictive power of materials modelling.

-Special attention is paid to nanomaterials and low-dimensional systems, as well as to modelling of processes under realistic working conditions, i.e. high and low temperatures and gas pressures, harsh radiation environment, etc. For this purpose, thermodynamic approach based on the first principles total energy calculations of advanced materials and their vibrational properties are used.
+Special attention is paid to nanomaterials and low-dimensional systems, as well as to modelling of processes under realistic working conditions, i.e. high and low temperatures and gas pressures, harsh radiation environment, etc. For this purpose thermodynamic approach based on the first principles total energy calculations of advanced materials and their vibrational properties are used.
 The tools available allow to address a wide spectrum of systems including bulk, surfaces, interfaces, heterostructures, molecules, or clusters- albeit with increasing computational costs depending on the system sizes considered [1,2].
-Most of theoretical researches are performed in close collaboration with experimental ones.
-They are performed, in particular by combining traditional calculations of the optical absorption and luminescence with modelling magnetic resonance and vibrational spectroscopic methods in order to monitor the development of the radiation damage in several functional materials for nuclear applications.
-Of great importance is understanding a specific role of impurities in materials performance, e.g. band engineering of band gaps for water splitting, photovoltaics and in materials radiation resistance [3,4].
+Most of theoretical researches are performed in close collaboration with experimental In particular, combining traditional calculations of the optical absorption and luminescence with modelling magnetic resonance and vibrational spectroscopic methods in order to monitor the development of the radiation damage in several functional materials for nuclear applications.
+Of great importance is understanding a specific role of impurities in materials performance, e.g. their radiation resistance [3,4].